celikaylin/kubernates-quick-guide/networking.md

 # Nertworking

-## Pod Internal Communication
+## Pod Internal Connection

-For pod internal communication when containers are in the same pod, kubernetes allows to comminicate with each other via localhost.
+For pod internal connection when containers are in the same pod, kubernetes allows to comminicate with each other via localhost.

 I have two applications which will be in different containers but the same pod.
 For all containers I just need one deploymant and service .yaml files.